mumtazm1/claude-code-skills/README.md

 **publicize** (ship a private repo as public without breaking the version you still use).

 Distributed as a Claude Code plugin marketplace.
-One git repo, one plugin, two skills.

 ## Install